Find if a string is interleaved of two other strings | DP-33

 Input: strings: "XXXXZY", "XXY", "XXZ" Output: XXXXZY is interleaved of XXY and XXZ The string XXXXZY can be made by interleaving XXY and XXZ String: XXXXZY String 1: XX Y String 2: XX Z Input: strings: "XXY", "YX", "X" Output: XXY is not interleaved of YX and X XXY cannot be formed by interleaving YX and X. The strings that can be formed are YXX and XYX

 The simple solution doesn’t work if the strings A and B have some common characters.
 For example, let the given string be A and the other strings be B and C. Let A = “XXY”, string B = “XXZ” and string C = “XXZXXXY”.
-Create a recursive function which takes parameters A, B and C. To handle all cases, two possibilities need to be considered.
+Create a recursive function that takes parameters A, B, and C. To handle all cases, two possibilities need to be considered.

 If any of the above function returns true or A, B and C are empty then return true else return false.

 - Time Complexity: O(2^n), where n is the length of the given string.